RishavMishraRM/Dimond_Price_Prediction/README.md

 ```

 ```
-Utils files - having all the common functions
-Setup.py file - to install local package requirements.txt - to install all the packages
+Utils files - having all the standard functions Setup.py file - to install local package requirements.txt - to install all the packages
 ```

-.gitkeep - to keep empty folder or files in github
+.gitkeep - to keep empty folders or files in GitHub

 ### To install local packages
 ```
 python setup.py install
 another way
-pip install -r requirements.txt & -e in the requirements.txt file
+pip install -r requirements.txt & (-e .) in the requirements.txt file
 ```

 Folder Structure